ricky8k/Grapejuice-on-Arch/README.md

 ```
 makepkg -si
 ```
-Now you should be able to install the [Grapejuice](https://aur.archlinux.org/packages/grapejuice-git) repository.
+Now you should be able to install the [Grapejuice](https://aur.archlinux.org/packages/grapejuice-git) package.
 Input the following:
 ```
 yay -S grapejuice-git
 ```